Swiss dividends at risk as franc fallout spreads

 Other companies are likely to send similar warning signals as Europe's earnings season gathers pace and analysts have already started to cut profit forecasts.
 Estimates for 2015 have been cut by 2 percent in the past week, Thomson Reuters data shows.

 "The big stocks in Switzerland are some of the best you could own in Europe, there's no question about that.
-But on the other hand, you could be sure that the negative earnings revision will hit them," said Jorg de Vries-Hippen of Allianz Global Investors, which has 345 billion euros (256.7 billion pounds) in assets under management.
+But on the other hand, you could be sure that the negative earnings revision will hit them," said Jorg de Vries-Hippen of Allianz Global Investors, which has 345 billion euros ($390 billion) in assets under management.

 Some strategists said that foreign investors should sell Swiss stocks and pocket a big gain stemming from the currency swing before companies start to downgrade profit guidance and cut dividends.